dasamy/ibmhack/README.md

 # ibmhack
 Energy Audit for households

-The Idea.docx contains the solution proposed for the hack statement.
+Energy Audit for households.docx contains the solution(idea) proposed for the hack statement.